Operation 7: Background and planning

-Operation 7 (Unternehmen 7) is the name given to a successful attempt to smuggle fourteen Jews from Nazi Germany into Switzerland using false papers in August and September 1942.
-The operation was devised by Abwehr members Hans von Dohnanyi and Wilhelm Canaris, and carried out with the support of Dohnanyi's brother-in-law Dietrich Bonhoeffer, who arranged visas and sponsors for the Jews.
+The operation was devised by Abwehr members Hans von Dohnanyi and Wilhelm Canaris, and carried out with the support of Hans Oster, as well as Dohnanyi's brother-in-law Dietrich Bonhoeffer, who arranged visas and sponsors for the Jews.
 Originally, the plan included only seven Jews, but this was later increased to fourteen.
-The operation, which involved removing the Jews from deportation lists, making them agents of Abwehr and persuading Swiss officials to accept them, took over a year to plan and execute.
+The operation, which involved removing the Jews from deportation lists by making them agents of Abwehr working for Canaris, and persuading Swiss officials to accept them, took over a year to plan and execute.
+More specifically, Dohnanyi devised a scheme to use them as nominal Abwehr agents ostensibly destined for intelligence work in South America, a cover story calculated to satisfy the Gestapo's jurisdictional boundaries.
+(Note: Dohnanyi himself traveled secretly to Switzerland to ensure the refugees would be admitted and that funds sufficient for their maintenance had been secured.)